brunorguerra/my-team-page-master/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This page was created for learning, by the challenge of the [DevChallenges] (https://devchallenges.io/challenges).
-The [challenge] (https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build a page in case you don't find it
+The [challenge] (https://devchallenges.io/challenges/hhmesazsqgKXrTkYkt0U) the challenge was to build a landing page for a responsive team using flexbox display and grid

 ## Contact